BlinkTagInc/node-gtfs/README.md

     $ heroku addons:add mongohq:sandbox

-MONGOHQ creates a user, database and exports it as a MONGOHQ_URL environment variable.
+MONGOHQ creates a user, database and exports it as a `MONGOHQ_URL` environment variable.

+Add a `MONGO_URL` config variable to heroku with the same URL as the `MONGOHQ_URL`.

 Push your app to Heroku